 Tyler: ‘Politicizing churches does them no favors’ For Immediate Release February 2, 2017 Media contact: Cherilyn Crowe / ccrowe@BJConline.org / 202-544-4226 / Cell: 202-670-5877 This morning, the Baptist Joint Committee for Religious Liberty responded to comments...

 January 27, 2017 Press Contact: Cherilyn Crowe: ccrowe@BJConline.org / 202-544-4226 / Cell: 202-670-5877 Baptist group says policy is a 'back-door bar' on Muslim refugees, sends un-American message that there are second-class faiths WASHINGTON -- The Baptist Joint...

-High school juniors and seniors can win up to $2,000 for college in the 2016 Religious Liberty Essay Scholarship Contest, sponsored by the Religious Liberty Council of the Baptist Joint Committee.
-Essays must examine conflicts that arise when the personal religious beliefs of elected or government-appointed officials clash with their job duties, and students should propose a solution that addresses the rights of all parties.
+High school juniors and seniors can win up to $2,000 for college in the 2017 Religious Liberty Essay Scholarship Contest, sponsored by the Religious Liberty Council of the Baptist Joint Committee.
+Essays must explore the idea of using religious tests as part of the United States’ immigration and refugee policies.